 Section 457.1(c)(2) of the Department's regulations requires a prompt response and investigation of PSA referrals.
-District's must commence an investigation as soon as possible, but not later than 24 hours, after receipt of a 'PSA referral when it is determined that a life threatening situation exists.
-In almost all such instances, an immediate visit to the client will be necessary.
+Districts must commence an investigation as soon as possible, but not later than 24 hours, after receipt of a PSA referral when it is determined that a life threatening situation exists.
 If a life threatening situation does not exist, an investigation must be commenced within 72 hours of the referral and a visit made to the client within 3 working days of the referral.

 It is the district's responsibility to determine whether a life threatening situation exists at the time the referral is made.
-If district staff cannot determine whether a life threatening situation exists at time of the referral, the situation must be treated as life threatening and immediate action taken.
+If district staff cannot determine whether a life threatening situation exists at time of the referral, the situation must be Trans.
+No. 94 ADM-4 treated as life threatening and immediate action taken.
 A PSA referral is defined in the regulations as any written or verbal information provided to a district in which a specific person is identified as apparently in need of PSA, or any verbal or written information provided to a district on behalf of an adult for whom the district determines that a PSA investigation and assessment is necessary.
+For more detailed information on responding to referrals, please consult 93 ADM-23, "Protective Services for Adults: Intake".